Active

 African Manatee Program

 The African manatee is the most endangered and least studied manatee species in the world.
-It lives in lagoons within equatorial rainforests, in rivers at the edge of the Sahara Desert, around coastal islands in the Atlantic Ocean, and in many other habitats in 21 countries along the Atlantic African coast, as well as over 2000 miles inland in rivers in Mali and Chad.
-Despite […]
+It lives in lagoons within equatorial rainforests, in rivers at the edge of the Sahara Desert, around coastal islands in the Atlantic Ocean, and in many other habitats in 21 countries along the Atlantic African coast, as well as over 3000 miles inland in rivers in Guinea, Mali, and Chad. […]

 African Manatee Program Read More »